 First, you may choose a direct rollover, which is the moving of funds directly from a qualified retirement plan to your IRA, without ever touching the money.
 Your original company may move these funds electronically or by sending a check to your IRA provider.
 With a direct rollover you don’t have to pay taxes or early distribution penalties since your funds move directly from one tax-sheltered account to another.

 The second option is an indirect rollover.
 In this case, you withdraw money from your original retirement account by requesting a check made out to your name, then deposit it into your new IRA later.

 Some people choose an indirect rollover because they need the money to accomplish short-term plans, or they haven’t decided what they want to do with the money upon leaving their job.
 Other times, it’s because they simply don’t know their options.

-If you deposit the full amount…the amount you received plus the withheld taxes, you will report a tax credit of the withheld amount.
-The withholding will not be returned to you, but rather settled up when you file that years taxes.Keep in mind that this is a 60-day rule, not a two-month rule, so be sure to do the math correctly.
+If you deposit the full amount — the amount you received plus the withheld taxes — you will report a tax credit of the withheld amount.
+The withholding will not be returned to you, but rather settled up when you file that year’s taxes.

 For example, if you take out $10,000, then $10,000 must go into your IRA, even if some of the original withdrawal was withheld for taxes.
 If you withdraw stocks, those same stocks must go into the new IRA, even if their value has changed.